lalit-kumbhar24/devops-prcticle/README.md

 #my devops practicle
-This is my code for practicle exam
+This is my code for practicle exam.